Skip to content

 Deatak Listed by play Ransomware Group

-On January 26, 2026, the ransomware group known as Play added Deatak to its public leak site, confirming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.
+On January 26, 2026, the ransomware group known as Play added Deatak to its public leak site, claiming that internal files had been exfiltrated from the U.S.-based company during a ransomware attack.

 Public reporting indicates that Play operators first gained access to Deatak’s network, exfiltrated sensitive internal documents, and then deployed ransomware.
 The victim count remains unknown, and the precise volume or types of files posted have not been independently verified beyond the group’s own claims on its onion site.
 Available reporting describes the incident as a classic ransomware double-extortion case in which data is both encrypted and threatened with public release unless a ransom is paid.